pritkc/EncampmentVision-s/README.md

 6. Set up billing for your Google Cloud project (required for API usage)

 Once you have your API key, you can enter it in the application's sidebar when running the app.

-**Important Notes about the API Key:**
-- Keep your API key secure and don't share it publicly
-- The Google Street View API is a paid service with usage limits
-- Monitor your usage in the Google Cloud Console to avoid unexpected charges
-- Consider setting usage limits and restrictions on your API key

 ## Usage